In This Article

 What is Itchy Skin?

 Itchy skin, no matter which part of the body you get it on, can be quite annoying and sometimes even alarming.
 Many different things can cause the itching, and sometimes the best thing to do is to make sure that the irritation does not spread or cause more damage.

 Some parts of the skin tend to be more susceptible to itching, especially those areas that have thin skin.
 The skin around the eyes, in particular, is very sensitive.
 Itching in this area has become quite commonplace; we all tend to scratch the eye area a few times a day!

 Even the smallest smidgen of dust can lead to scratching and irritation, which is why we have to always protect not just the skin around the eye area but also the eyes themselves.
 Keep on reading and discover more interesting information on the itchy skin around the eyes.

 A lot of people suffer from itchy skin around eyes for many different reasons.
 It could be because the weather is changing, a symptom of an allergic reaction, or a reaction from an irritant that got into the eye.

 From something as seemingly innocuous as getting dirt in your eyes, having your eyelash poke the eye, having a symptom of an illness, or even simply as a force of habit, having itchy eyes can be caused by a variety of factors;

 What are Associated Signs and Symptoms of Itching?

-As previously mentioned, having itchy skin around the eyes can be caused by a lot of things, so naturally, there are innumerable signs and symptoms that are associated with itching.
-On a basic level, the itching of, and around the eyes are preceded by a burning sensation of this area.
-This happens if any irritants get in contact with the eyes and its surrounding areas.
+On a basic level, the itching of, and around the eyes is preceded by a burning sensation in this area.
+This happens if any irritants get in contact with the eyes and their surrounding areas.